 This story was published on 8 March 2019.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 International Women’s Day is celebrated on 8 March each year, highlighting the achievements of women across the world.

 Women are a key part of the Australian workforce, both as employees and business owners.

 Here is a statistical snapshot on women in the Australian labour market:

 The January 2019 labour force statistics indicated that there are 5,983,900 women employed in Australia, which is a 2.4% increase over the last 12 months.

 For comparison purposes, the number of employed men in Australia is currently 6,767,900.

 In January 2019 there were 2,753,600 women working part-time and 1,255,100 men working part-time.

 Women working part-time account for 68.7per cent of all part-time employment.

 The female unemployment rate as at January 2019 is 5.2%, down from 5.6% recorded 12 months ago.